dortania/OpenCore-Install-Guide/troubleshooting/troubleshooting.md

 **Note for AMD**:
 * FileVault support requires more work with FakeSMC
 * Make sure no other SMC kexts are present, specifically those from [VirtualSMC](https://github.com/acidanthera/VirtualSMC/releases)

+## Can't find Windows/Bootcamp drive in picker

+So with OpenCore, we have to note that legacy Windows installs are not supported, only UEFI.
+Most installs now are UEFI based but those made by BootCamp Assistant are legacy based, so you'll have to find other means to make an installer(Google's your friend).
+This also means MasterBootRecord/Hybrid partitions are also broken so you'll need to format the drive you want to install onto with DiskUtility.
+See the [Multiboot Guide](https://hackintosh-multiboot.gitbook.io/hackintosh-multiboot/) on best practices

+Now to get onto troubleshooting:
+* Make sure `Misc -> Secuirty -> ScanPolicy` is set to `0` to show all drives
+* Enable `Misc -> Boot -> Hideself` is enabled when Windows bootloader is loacated on the same drive
+* Enable `Platforminfo -> Generic -> AdviseWindows -> True` if the EFI partition isn't the first on the partition table